-- 1. Qualifications for Current or Projected Assignment: Certification, multiple or composite certifications, bilingual certification, licensure, endorsement, highly qualified status, and/or specialized or advanced content-specific training or skills for the current or projected assignment. - 2.
-Performance: Effectiveness, as reflected by: - The most recent formal appraisal and, if available, a. consecutive formal appraisals from more than one year [see DNA];, whether completed by the District or by a previous district; and - Any other written evaluative information, including disciplinary information, from the last 36 months.
+- Qualifications for Current or Projected Assignment: Certification, multiple or composite certifications, bilingual certification, licensure, endorsement, highly qualified status, and/or specialized or advanced content-specific training or skills for the current or projected assignment. - 2.
+Performance: Effectiveness, as reflected by: - a.
+The most recent formal appraisal and, if available, consecutive formal appraisals from more than one year [see DNA];, whether completed by the District or by a previous district; - b.
+Any other written evaluative information, including disciplinary information, from the last 36 months.

-If the Superintendent or designee at his or her discretion decides that the documented performance differences between
+If the Superintendent or designee at his or her discretion decides that the documented performance differences between two or more employees are too insubstantial to rely upon, he or she may proceed to apply the remaining criteria in the order listed below.

-DATE ISSUED: 11/5/20138/2011 UPDATE 9892
+DATE ISSUED: 1044/8/20132041 UPDATE 9892 DFFB(LOCAL)-A